 Magic Kingdom Rope Drop Strategy

-You will find multiple rope drop areas here, leading to five different areas.
+At Magic Kingdom, you are held in the hub on Main Street and on the bridges leading to the different lands.
 These include one at Tomorrowland, one between Fantasyland and Tomorrowland, one through the castle, one to Adventureland (which also serves Frontierland), and Liberty Square (which also works for Frontierland and part of Fantasyland).

 - Seven Dwarfs Mine Ride

 - Big Thunder Mountain Railroad

 - Space Mountain

 - Pirates of the Caribbean